California University of Pennsylvania

 That may mean spending a few weeks, a semester, or a summer volunteering, interning, or studying in another country.
 The Office of International Programming and Study Away helps students figure out how to make it happen.

 For those who’d rather not go solo, there are faculty-led trips abroad.
 These are a great way for students to experience new cultures and engage in academic study with a guide and a few friends by their side.
-For example, on alternating years, the biology department leads study abroad trips to Madagascar and Costa Rica.
+For example, on alternating years, students interested in biology study abroad through faculty-led trips to Madagascar and Costa Rica.
 In addition to learning about these countries, students engage in ongoing research projects and learn in non-traditional classrooms.

 Not all study away adventures involve globe-trotting, however.
 Faculty-led trips venture to destinations throughout the United States as well, allowing students to explore geology or study tornados firsthand.
 Cal U students can also choose to study at nearly 160 partnering institutions in the United States and Canada through the National Student Exchange.